JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

 As a result of overlapping development and stabilization, if release candidate process takes an unusually long time, the final release of `x.y.0` might happen at around the same time as the feature freeze for `x.(y+1).0`.
 This happened with `1.2.0` and `1.3.0`, for example.
 There was some confusion and consternation expressed about this on discourse, but that's the inevitable side effect of keeping a predictable release rate.
 The `1.2` stabilization phase was an unusually long one, which happens sometimes.
 We're always examining our process and thinking about how to improve it.
 One change which might help is running PkgEval more often in a completely automated fashion so that we know earlier when a change during development breaks packages.
 Running PkgEval early and often makes it easier to narrow down which change caused the breakage.
 If anyone wants to get involved and help make the Julia release process better, helping with PkgEval would be a really high impact piece of work which does not require deep technical knowledge.

-One point to note, since people are sometimes confused but this: feature freeze only affects new functionality—bugs can be fixed at any point on any branch.
+One point to note, since people are sometimes confused by this: feature freeze only affects new functionality—bugs can be fixed at any point on any branch.
 It is never too late for a bug fix.
 The only time where a bug fix will not go on a release branch is if it is no longer maintained.
 Even then, if someone else wants to fix a bug and go through the process of making a new release, we will gladly help, we just won’t do it ourselves.

 # Why pre-release versions?